 I’d also suggest the Little Brick Café and General Store, in the Riverdale Neighbourhood.
 Housed in the historic J.B.
 Little home, in what was once the centre of the Edmonton brickworks industry, it is now a great place for coffees, breakfast or a light lunch.

-Hit the bakeshops
+Hit the bakeshops in Edmonton

 Good luck watching your calories on a visit to The Duchess Bakeshop, located at 10718 124th Street NW.
 With everything from designer and delicious looking sandwiches to macarons and pies, the only problem will be in deciding what to have.